mosaicthej/udp-emulator/Design.md

 I'll make some helper functions to wrap such routine.

+However, since its listening on 2 different endpoints, and involves some interaction with the queue.
+I'll give up extracting extract the routines as functions, but directly reuse the code by copy-pasting.

+I'll hold on to the oppurtunity for possible extraction (maybe macros can help me?).

 ##### Simulating Delay: polling-watchdog

 To simulating the delay, I would simply let the server sleep for $2d$ units of